thealbeva/Age-of-Sovereigns/README.md

 # Age-of-Sovereigns
-Age of Sovereigns is a persistent grand strategy MMO where kingdoms rise through diplomacy, logistics, and war.
-Command armies, forge alliances, lay siege to fortified cities, and shape a living world where every victory—and every betrayal—leaves its mark.
+Build your city.
+Command powerful armies.
+Rule as a Sovereign.

+Age of Sovereigns is a medieval kingdom-building strategy game where you transform a small settlement into a thriving empire.
+Construct buildings, gather resources, research new technologies, train specialized armies, and expand your influence across a persistent world filled with rival kingdoms.

+Forge alliances, strengthen your defenses, and wage strategic wars where planning, logistics, and battlefield tactics matter as much as raw military strength.
+Every decision—from city development to army composition—shapes your kingdom's future.

+Whether you choose diplomacy, economic prosperity, or conquest, your path to becoming a true Sovereign is yours to decide.